 Chalet Schatzi, La Rosiere – we lucked out with a great room in this chalet, two bedrooms, a large sitting room and a balcony with a fab view.
 The chalet also had a nice communal area for afternoon tea and pre-dinner drinks and had very easy access to the slopes.

-Pack light!
 You may think that packing light for skiing is an impossible task, but over the years we’ve realised we need to take less and less with us.
 The kids tend to spend most of their time in either pyjamas or their thermals, so no need to take endless changes of everyday clothes – just in case – for them.
 Most chalets are heated to sauna-like temperatures, so instead of packing your cosiest winter knits, take lightweight jumpers and tops, and layer up when you head out.
 I do take changes of gloves for the kids, and spare ski gear too.
 Invariably they get wet when the kids play in the snow and don’t always dry out by the following morning.
 Do leave room to pack snacks for the kids.
 Those resort supermarkets are pricey and poorly stocked!
 I’ve written up our guide to packing over on the Little Trekkers blog.

-Budget!
 There’s no doubt about it, skiing is an expensive holiday.
 We’ve tended to go during school term-time or book last-minute to make some savings.
 If that’s not an option for you consider self-driving or self-catering to cut the costs.
 We did both for a ski trip to Val Thorens, France during February half-term in 2020.
 It was still an expensive trip, taking into account French toll roads and kids ski school, but we think it it was definitely cheaper than going with a ski company during the peak half-term period.
 You can read about what we did and our top tips for making a self-drive, self-catering ski trip work here.
 Skiing in the Balkans can be significantly cheaper and both Italy and Andorra can also offer great skiing at lower prices than the big resorts in France and Italy.
-We’ll be exploring these options for our 2020 ski holiday, and I look forward to updating you all then.

-I haven’t even nearly covered everything, but hopefully I’ve given you some inspiration and some food for thought.
+Hopefully I’ve given you some inspiration for skiing with kids and some food for thought.
 If you’re hesitating going skiing with the kids I’d like to think I’ve shown you that it’s not just possible, but actually really fun!
 Do get in touch if you’d like to ask more.
 If it helps, here’s a list of the resorts we’ve been to with kids:

 If you’ve any top tips I haven’t covered here, please do share in the comments.